 The committees review the appointment applications in the spring and forward their recommendations for appointment to the Board of Trustees' appointments committee, the Nominations and Appointments Committee (NAC).
-NAC will consider the appointments between May and July and submits its recommendations to the Board Executive Committee and the Board of Trustees.
+NAC typically considers the appointments between May and July and submits its recommendations to the Board Executive Committee and the Board of Trustees.
 The board usually makes the appointments at its May and July meetings.
 The ultimate authority to make appointments rests with the Board of Trustees.